In August 2018, I left the Army and set off from home with a second-hand bike.

-I’ve never really been able to adequately explain why I’ve chosen to embark on any of the expeditions or adventures I have done; the reasons are too varied to put into soundbites.
-I said before that my aim ‘Was to meet interesting people and see beautiful places.’
+I’ve never really been able to adequately explain why I chose to embark on any of my expeditions or adventures; the reasons are too varied to put into soundbites.
+I said before this my aim ‘Was to meet interesting people and see beautiful places.’
 If that was the case then I’m happy with the end result.

 Thank you to everyone who assisted in making this journey possible.
 There are too many of you to mention but please know that you made the trip what it was.